 [The things we’ve got to do…]

 There are also myths that I propagate myself, to some disparagement.
-That there is a universal ‘pecking order’ is one example.
-Perhaps not all of us know where we stand in the great line of accomplishment and appeal.
-It’s better that we never need to know.
-But some of us end up discovering and even obsessing about it nonetheless.
-And observing the world under this lens, it’s evident how so many operate by embellishing their place on that chain.
+There’s a universal ‘pecking order’ would be one example.
+Perhaps we don’t all know where we stand in the great line of accomplishment and appeal (it’s probably better if we never need to know), but some of us end up obsessing about it nonetheless.

-It’s left to wonder, when my neck was targeted just shy of the millennium, or when people have no problem saying whatever they like for whatever reason they like, whether this sort of thing happens because somebody is identified as so low on the scale that they simply do not matter.
-This is the explanation I’ve come to adopt whenever I’ve felt victimised.
+It’s left to wonder when my neck was targeted just shy of the millennium, as one example, whether this sort of thing happens because somebody is identified as so low on that scale that they simply don’t matter.
+This is the explanation I’ve come to adopt.

-And I don’t mean to deny achievement, for the year has not been entirely without it.
-I’ve earned a place in two volumes; an article for the Marvell Society Newsletter extending from a review of the summer conference; and a place in the Leicester Early-Modern Seminar Series.
+And I don’t mean to deny achievement, for the year has not been without it.
+I’ve earned a place in two forthcoming books, an article for the Marvell Society Newsletter, and a place in the Leicester Early Modern Seminar Series.
 I preside over a personal finance blog independently rated at 15th in the UK, which is attracting interest and investment from large companies.

 I am a semi-capable being.
 Just, at home, on my own, that means so little.
 And while my family has long supported my lofty yet unprofitable endeavours, their patience has started to run thin.
-The constant reminders of ‘wasting your life’ are a very bitter pill.
-Only, there’s no self-delusion here.
-Nobody is more aware than I am of what has been spurned.
+The constant reminders of ‘wasting your life’ are becoming a bitter pill.
+Nobody is more aware of it than I am.

-This is a different kind of narrative to Skimming Stones, but there are glimpses of the same emotive crest that leaves an unshakeable impression on the soul.
+This is a different kind of narrative to Skimming Stones, but leaves a similarly unshakeable impression on the soul.
 It speaks for numerous problems and discriminations: not only the real, but also the dysmorphic.
 Understand how I often believe that people regard me, and let the message take you as it will.

-I’ve published little this year, and abandoned much, but it has all meant a great deal.
+I’ve published little this year and abandoned much, but it has all been useful and meant a great deal.
 The culmination of this deep-rooted psychological attachment with my favourite poet provides a story through his poems that is almost too beautiful and terrible to imagine.

 It’s a tough self-interrogation.
-The stigmas about my own weaknesses that I can barely face mentioning here all have to be addressed somehow, and then masked with equal dexterity.
-I face my own fears as I read Marvell facing his, and know that the longer time goes on, the truer and more terrible this unholy marriage continues to become.
+I face my own fears as I interpret Marvell facing his, and know that the longer time goes on, the truer and more terrible this unusual marriage becomes.

 … In spite of history,